-Although in this paper we are focused on the benchmark model where a heavy resonance decays to dark photons, however our study really highlights the possibility of dark photon decay can fake photon.
-Therefore, the lesson one can draw here has much broader implication.
-In principle, dark photon can provide alternative interpretations of many searches of new physics with photon(s) in the final state.
-In addition, dedicated dark photon searches should also take into account the possibility that dark photon can have longer life time and be ``mistagged" as a photon.
-It is important to develop more sophisticated strategies to distinguish them efficiently.
+Although in this paper we focus on heavy resonance decaying into dark photons, our study really highlights the possibility of faking photons using dark photon decays.
+The lesson one can draw here has a much broader implication.
+Dark photons can provide alternative interpretations of many searches of new physics with photon(s) in the final state.
+On the other hand, when searching dark photons, we may also miss the signal by mis-tagging the displaced dark photon decay as a regular photon.
+It is important to explore such a possibilities and develop more sophisticated strategies to distinguish these fake objects.